mistersingh179/bw-dashboard/README.md

 - make edit & create use separate forms rather than sharing one or merge typescript types on functions
 - make index for to manage all middleware exports
 - add validations to campaign form e.g. requiredCssSelector, url etc.
+- setup wild card for categories on a campaign. this enables a campaign to run on all categories
+  - need to also support pages which have no categories

 ## Notes on how services are working the background